 Students living in an on-campus student housing facility have the option to register a confidential contact person to be notified in the event that a student over the age of 18 years is determined to be missing.
 Only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information.
-Students who want to register a contact person for this purpose can do so by logging into their DrexelOne account and selecting the "Update Housing Emergency Contact" link, which can be found under the "More BannerWeb Personal Information Menu"
+Students who want to register a contact person for this purpose can do so by logging into their DrexelOne account, and selecting the "Update Housing Emergency Contact" link, which can be found by selecting the "More BannerWeb Student Services" link under the "Grades, Transcripts and Records" menu.